 Your goal is simple: drive as much awareness as possible for your event.

-Typically, invites are sent between 3-5 weeks before the event date.
+Typically, invites are sent between three and five weeks before the event date.
 Not only does it help customers save the date, but it also gives you a buffer period where, if you see attendance isn’t high, you can increase your promotional efforts to a larger local audience.

 Social media promotion